ambus/fat-thursday-7/README.md

 - reword = use commit, but edit the commit message
 - edit = use commit, but stop for amending
 - squash = use commit, but meld into previous commit
-- fixup = like "squash", but discard this commit's log message
+- fixup = like "squash", but discard this commit's log message - więcej o tej opcji bedzie przy `git commit --fixup=`
 - drop = remove commit

 ## Łooooo Panie, a kto Panu tutaj tak sp*******?